awsdocs/amazon-s3-userguide/doc_source/object-ownership-migrating-acls-prerequisites.md

 "Resource": "arn:aws:s3:::DOC-EXAMPLE-BUCKET/OBJECT-KEY"
 ```

-**Example – Write ACL that grants permissions to write objects to a bucket**
+**Example – `WRITE` ACL that grants permissions to write objects to a bucket**
-If your bucket has a write ACL that grants AWS account `111122223333` permission to write objects to your bucket, you can write a bucket policy that grants `s3:PutObject` permission for your bucket\.
+If your bucket has a `WRITE` ACL that grants AWS account `111122223333` permission to write objects to your bucket, you can write a bucket policy that grants `s3:PutObject` permission for your bucket\.

 ```
 {